Click to show tips

 2. Countdown Timer

-- Inputs: Reference Date (and time), Target Date (and time).
+- Inputs: Reference Date and Target Date.
 Target Date must be after Reference Date.

-- Output: Remaining time shown precisely in days, hours, minutes, and seconds.
+- Output: Remaining time shown in days, hours, minutes, and seconds.
+Totals are derived from date-based calculations and reflect your local time rules.

 Example Scenario

-, the countdown will indicate that the time has passed (e.g., "Target date has passed") or show a negative duration.3.
-Numerical Anniversaries / Milestones
+Target Date is earlier than the Reference Date, the countdown will indicate that the time has passed (e.g., "Target date has passed").3.
+Numerical Anniversaries

 - Input: Start Date.